Skip to main content

 Cons of neem oil

 After spraying down pest-ridden plants with water and soap, your next best bet is neem oil.
 While this pesticide has its limitations, it’s worth a shot, given that it’s natural, gentle, and relatively accessible.
-With a spritz of neem on your foliage every week, you’ll have a strong chance at defeating those headache-inducing pests once and for all!
+With a spritz of a neem solution on your foliage every week, you’ll have a strong chance at defeating those headache-inducing pests once and for all!

 Stacey Nguyen